You Should Probably Be Paying Attention To Annalise Basso

 Basso is graduating, though, literally and figuratively.
 Basso left high school behind this summer, celebrating her achievement with a private celebration with her family and teachers in Los Angeles.
 She managed a rigorous high school education in conjunction with a rigorous career.
 In addition to high school, she It's no small feat, and Basso doesn't treat it as such.
 She tells me over the phone repeatedly that it was "fricking hard."

 Her new short film The Good Time Girls, produced by Refinery29 for the Shatterbox Anthology, is unlike any material she's performed before.
 In the film, Basso plays a prostitute Ellie — one of the good time girls — who takes Kill Bill-style revenge on her patrons.
-This marks the first time Basso has endured this level of violence on screen, even for Basso, for whom violence in movies is fairly routine.
+This marks the first time Basso has endured this level of violence on screen, although for Basso, violence is fairly routine.
+Her resumé lists mostly horror movies with the occasional light-hearted stint on a television show.

 Refinery29 spoke to Basso about The Good Time Girls, being a teen in Hollywood, and, most importantly, which Chris is the reigning king of all Chrises.